apache/flagon-useralejs/README.md

 Even with this small API, it is possible to compose very powerful logging capabilities and progressively append additionally app-specific logic to your logs.

-## Next Up

-Our top priority is to improve the testing system and to complete test coverage.
-After that is complete:

-- Use web workers to remove load from main thread if available
-- Update the example server to present a simple test app/interface
-- Release UserALE.js through channels like NPM, Bower, etc.

 ## Contributing

 Contributions are welcome!
 Simply [submit an issue report](https://issues.apache.org/jira/browse/FLAGON) for problems you encounter or a pull request for your feature or bug fix.
 The core team will review it and work with you to incorporate it into UserALE.js.
+If you want to become a contributor to the project, see our [contribution guide](http://flagon.incubator.apache.org/docs/contributing/).

+Join the conversation: tell us your needs, wishes, and interests by joining our [mailing list](dev-subscribe@flagon.incubator.apache.org)!

 ## License